 Vitamins are organic compounds required in small quantities.
 These are not produced by the body in huge amounts and, therefore, need to come from food.

 These vitamins can be water soluble or fat soluble.
-Water soluble vitamins cannot be stored by the body for long.
-They are excreted in urine.
-Fat soluble vitamins are stored in the fatty tissues and liver.
+Water-soluble vitamins cannot be stored by the body for long.
+They are excreted in the urine.
+Fat-soluble vitamins are stored in the fatty tissues and liver.
 These can be stored in the body for several days.

 Minerals can be obtained from food such as cereals, bread, meat, fish, milk, nuts, etc. Not all minerals are required by the body.
 For eg., calcium, phosphorus, sodium, magnesium and potassium are required by the body more than iron and zinc.